-MetroPlan Orlando—the Metropolitan Planning Organization for Central Florida—uses Connected Vehicle data to identify roadways throughout the region where high speeds may be contributing to more crashes and unsafe conditions for people driving, walking, biking, or moving.
+MetroPlan Orlando-the Metropolitan Planning Organization for Central Florida-uses connected vehicle data from Wejo to identify roadways throughout the region where high speeds may be contributing to more crashes and unsafe conditions for people driving, walking, biking, or moving.
 This approach allows MetroPlan Orlando to have a snapshot of the entire region at one time, instead of having to investigate each roadway individually.
-MetroPlan Orlando can also use the same data to answer many other questions, some of which were previously discussed in the article “Using Connected Vehicle Data to Track the Performance of Orlando’s Traffic Signals”.
+MetroPlan Orlando can also use the same data to answer many other questions (read here how they are using connected vehicle data for signal retiming before/after analyses and to pinpoint where speeding and conflicts are taking place).

 Speeding is a big contributor to crashes and unsafe conditions for people who drive, walk, bike, and roll.
 People walking and biking are especially vulnerable.
 According to NACTO, a person hit by a vehicle travelling 50 mph has a 75% chance of dying; compared to a person hit by a vehicle traveling at 32 mph has a 25% chance of dying.
 Identifying roadways where excessive speeds are common, allows MetroPlan Orlando to effectively implement speed management projects to help keep the community and our most vulnerable users safe.